robrwo/Plack-Middleware-Greylist/README.md

 It is required unless you are defining your own ["cache"](#cache).

+## init\_file

+This is boolean that configures whether ["file"](#file) will be re-initialised in startup.
+Unless you are preloading the application before forking, this should be false (default).

+This option was added in v0.5.4.

 ## cache

 This is a code reference to a function that increments the cache counter for a key (usually the IP address or net